-Former Cree leader testifies at public inquiry about racist treatment at Val-d'Or hospital | CBC News
+'I'm going to walk my dog': Cree man tells of racism at Quebec hospital | CBC News

 "I've been feeling guilty that I did not at that time in the hospital say anything to the administration of the hospital about what had transpired," he said.
 "I felt like if I don't tell this, my people will be hurting."

-Mianscum said he was inspired to approach the Viens Commission after hearing testimony from Natasia Mukash, a Cree woman from Whapmagoostui, Que., who last year shared her story with the inquiry about her experience at the Val-d'Or Hospital during a miscarriage.
+Mianscum said he was inspired to approach the Viens Commission after hearing testimony from Natasia Mukash, a Cree woman from Whapmagoostui, Que., who last year shared with the inquiry her story about her experience at the Val-d'Or Hospital during a miscarriage.

 Mianscum said there's a pressing need to educate health care workers on Indigenous realities because "a lot of non-Natives do not understand the history of Aboriginal people, where we came from, our language, our culture, our systems of government."